tldr-pages/tldr/pages/common/zig.md

 > The Zig compiler and toolchain.
 > More information: <https://ziglang.org/>.

-- Compile a project:
+- Compile the project in the current directory:

 `zig build`

-- Compile and run a project:
+- Compile and run the project in the current directory:

 `zig build run`